Rudebox: Controversies

-"She's Madonna" was the centre of a tabloid storm after Ashley Hamilton claimed that he came up with part of the song with Williams.
+"She's M was at the centre of a tabloid storm after Ashley Hamilton claimed that he came up with part of the song with Williams.
 Hamilton has claimed he wishes to take the matter to court as he is not credited as a co-writer on the album.

 Further controversy arose over the track "The 90's", part of which implies that Williams was ripped off by Take That's manager Nigel Martin-Smith after the band failed to make a profit from a European tour.
 The song raised the ire of Martin-Smith, who demanded that the song be removed from the album.
 The omitted lyrics were rapped during the break before the second verse.
 During a 2019 concert at The Roundhouse in London, Williams stated: "Somebody asked me to do The '90s tonight.
 But I can't [...] because I'll get sued by Nigel Martin-Smith".

-Reception

 Critical reception

-According to review aggregator Metacritic, Rudebox received an average of 53 out of 100 indicating "mixed or average reviews" from music critics, based on reviews from 12 critics.
+According to review aggregator Metacritic, Rudebox received an average of 53 out of 100 indicating "mixed or average reviews", based on reviews from 12 critics.